eigenhombre/oatmeal/README.md

        oatmeal create app <appname>
        oatmeal update readme

-Sources will be created in directory specified by the environment variable OATMEAL_DIR; if not present, a directory "common-lisp" in the user's home directory will be used.
+Sources will be created in a subdirectory of the current working directory.
+If the directory `./<libname|appname>` already exists, we will not overwrite its contents.

 For "make install" to work correctly, set an environment BINDIR for executable files to be placed in.